CaptainDuck/PocketRPG/README.md

 - Assassin.

 Coming up:
-- Classes players can choose to play through the quests.
-Mage, Warrior, (another class, feel free to leave a suggestion in issues).
+- More classes people can play with.
+(Feel free to leave suggestions in the issues)
 - Specialized weapons for all classes.
 - More quests, maybe configurable ones.
 - Bug fixes of course.